About 55% of Americans say that they have absolutely no emergency savings.

 A fixed payment makes budgeting easier.
 You no longer have to “guess” or deal with under-budgeting, as you would with a variable monthly payment.

-The last thing you want when taking out a loan is to end up making the problem worse.
+The last thing you want when taking out a no credit check loan is to end up making the problem worse.
 When you have a monthly payment, you’ll enjoy less stress and much more control.

 A Set Timeline